hanabi/hanabi.github.io/Beginner.md

 The group is composed of around 50 people, some of whom play regularly, and some of whom play rarely, with a good mix of beginners, intermediate players, and experts.
 But not to worry - the intermediate and expert players are usually willing to do "beginner-level" games with all of the advanced stuff "turned off".

 The Hyphen-ated group plays games on the [Hanabi Live](https://hanabi.live) website and use the [Hanabi Discord server](https://discord.gg/FADvkJp) for voice chat.
-Here is a short list of things that you can do to prepare:
+Here is a short list of things that you can do to prepare.

-#### Preparation
+### Preparation

 1) Create an account at [Hanabi Live](https://hanabi.live) and login.
 2) Hanabi Live is used by many people, not just members of the Hyphen-ated group, so there are always ongoing games.
 Choose a random ongoing game and spectate it so that you can start to get familiar with the user interface.
 Alternatively, you could also play a test game with yourself (where you control both of the players).
 You can do that by using an [incognito window](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DDesktop&hl=en) and logging into a separate test account.